microsoft/clrmd/Documentation/TypesAndFields.md

 ## Introduction

-An object's type in CLRMD is represented by `GCHeapType`.
+An object's type in CLRMD is represented by `ClrType`.
 This class has two sets of operations.
 The first is to provide data about an instance of that type.
-For example, `GCHeapType` has functions for getting the length of an array, getting the size of an object, and getting the field values for an object.
+For example, `ClrType` has functions for getting the length of an array, getting the size of an object, and getting the field values for an object.
 The second set is operations which tell you about the type itself such as what fields it contains, what interfaces it implements, what methods the type has,